kevinmichaelchen/econ388-terror-and-urbanization/README.md

 # Global Terrorism Database
 The GTD is available for download [here](http://www.start.umd.edu/gtd/contact/).
+It comes in .xlsx format but can be converted into a .csv file using the [xlsx2xcsv](https://github.com/dilshod/xlsx2csv) project.

 ## Step 2
 Run `reconcile.sh` to use the prettified World Bank data (which was extracted in Step 1) in order to modify GTD country codes.